In The Story of a New Name, we continue to follow the story of Lenu and Lila, the two childhood friends from My Brilliant Friend.

-In this book, we feel like Lenu’s life doesn’t just revolve around Lila anymore, but that makes her feel lost and inappropriate.
-This was something that really caught my attention, she’s not the perfect hero we’re used to seeing or envisioning.
-In The Story of a New Name, we see a girl with an ever-growing feeling of not belonging, that hurts her and almost hurts us, despite the fact that rationally this feeling was completely expected.
+This really caught my attention: she’s not the perfect hero we’re used to seeing or envisioning.
+In The Story of a New Name, we see a girl with an ever-growing sense of not belonging, which hurts her and almost hurts us, even though, rationally, this feeling was completely expected.

-She seems depressed, doubting if all her effort was really worth it or if she will never get rid of the poverty and ignorance she grew up in.
+She seems depressed, doubting whether all her effort was really worth it or if she will never get rid of the poverty and ignorance she grew up in.
 Could she really be another person just because she studied more than her friends?

-For the reader, she was a winner, she conquered everything she wanted, step by step.
-But for her, she’s not good enough for that, so she attributes everything she is, everything she got, to Lila, her childhood friend, who is, at the moment stuck in a spiral of suffering, that seems to worsen every day.
+For the reader, she was a winner; she conquered everything she wanted, step by step.
+But for her, she’s not good enough for that, so she attributes everything she is, everything she got, to Lila, her childhood friend, who is, at the moment, stuck in a spiral of suffering that seems to worsen every day.
 Her dream life was, after all, a nightmare.

 Elena Ferrante is an amazing writer and created the kind of story we just want to keep reading, non-stop, until the very last page.